MateusFonseK/haarcascade_detection/README.md

-# Face Detection using Haar Cascade
+# Face, Eye, Car, Clock, and Body Detection using Haar Cascade

 Code for detecting faces, eyes, cars, clocks, and full bodies using Haar Cascade Classifiers with OpenCV.
 This repository demonstrates how to leverage pre-trained classifiers for object detection in images.